Clinical trials & research

 What is clinical research?

-Clinical research allows researchers to:
+Clinical research helps researchers to:

 • diagnose diseases earlier or more accurately

-• develop safe and effective life-changing treatments
+• develop effective treatments

 • prevent people from developing conditions in future